tnweiss/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image2]

+Below is an example of an undistorted real world image.

+![alt text][image6]

 #### Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.